mc-carlessi/database/heatwave-machine-learning/do-heatwave-ml/do-heatwave-ml.md

 3. Generate an explanation for the same row of data using the ML\_EXPLAIN\_ROW routine to understand how the prediction was made:

     ```bash
-    <copy>SELECT JSON_PRETTY(sys.ML_EXPLAIN_ROW(@row_input, @iris_model, JSON_OBJECT('prediction_explainer', 'permutation_importance')));;</copy>
+    <copy>SELECT JSON_PRETTY(sys.ML_EXPLAIN_ROW(@row_input, @iris_model, JSON_OBJECT('prediction_explainer', 'permutation_importance')));</copy>
     ```

-    The attribution values show which features contributed most to the prediction, with petal length and pedal width being the most important features.
+    The attribution values show which features contributed most to the prediction, with petal length and sepal length being the most important features.
 The other features have a 0 value indicating that they did not contribute to the prediction.

     **Note**  Your output should look like this:
     ![MDS](./images/iris-ml-explain-out.png "iris-ml-predict-out ")